pakoskyfrog/YggdrasilTD/README.md

 It will be firstly a prototype that will be an entry to the LoveFest IV (date limit on the 22th feb).
 This prototype will surely be ugly but playable, but all features will not be implemented du to lack of time.

+21/02 EDIT : Well...
+"Playable" on the 22th...
+I might have been a little optimistic !
+All i hqve is a growing tree, a file architecture and ideas...
+One thing is sure, i will finish this latter ! ^^

 ## 2/ Advancement
 * Nothing yet
 * Apps framework